betagouv/ai-cli/README.md

 # Configuration is in .ai/config.jsonc - shared across the team
 # If new plugins were added, they'll be automatically available

+# Configure your IDE locally (each dev chooses their own IDE)
+.ai/cli configure
 ```

+**Note:** IDE configuration is local (gitignored) - each developer can use different IDEs!

 ## 🎯 IDE Support